 We also want to acknowledge that there may have been a time when you had unprotected sex as a result of an assault.
 We’re so sorry if this has happened to you.
-We’d encourage you to contact the Grand Island Police, the Grand Island Crisis Center, UNK Campus Police or the Kearney Police right away.
+We’d encourage you to contact the Grand Island Police, Willow Rising in Grand Island, UNK Campus Police, or the Kearney Police right away.
 Also, the Family Advocacy Network in Kearney is a great resource if you or someone you know has been a victim of sexual assault.

 *Please note that the morning after pill and RU486 are two different drugs.
 For the purpose of this post, we’re only discussing the morning after pill, a drug that is taken after unprotected sex.
 RU486 ends a pregnancy but has only been approved by the FDA for use up to 70 days or 10 weeks after the last menstrual period.